lisphilar/covid19-sir/.github/ISSUE_TEMPLATE/request-new-method-of-dataloader-class.md

 ---
-name: Request new method of DataLoader class
+name: Request a new downloader of datasets
-about: Request a new method of DataLoader to use new dataset.
+about: Request a new downloader of datasets.
 title: '[New] dataset regarding '
 labels: Brainstorming, New data loader, enhancement
 assignees: ''